CreativeDevelopments/CDHandler/README.md

 ```
 npm i cdhandler --save
-npm i dotenv --save // This is optional, you only need it if you want to use a .env file for your token
 npm i cdcolours --save // This is optional, we use this for colourful console logs
 ```